 Improving material yield is an important activity in pursuing minimization of material needed to make one product.
 Each production site makes steady and repeated efforts to reduce the size of materials by millimeters.
 Countermeasures against root causes are also important in preventing the outflow of defective products.
-Therefore, we also focus globally on activities to minimize loss and waste and reduce waste within the production process from daily inspections and promote overall resource-saving and waste reduction.
+Therefore, we also focus globally on activities to minimize

+By using non-destructive testing equipment, we reduce scraps from daily inspections and promote overall resource-saving and waste reduction.